 - Does not analyze the patient’s medical records thoroughly

-A competent doctor should be able to make a proper diagnosis promptly, early enough to deliver treatment on time and prevent the condition from becoming worse.
+A competent doctor should be able to make a proper diagnosis in a timely manner and early enough to deliver treatment on time and prevent the condition from becoming worse.

 Proving a Medical Malpractice Claim

-Another essential factor of a medical malpractice claim is proving that the late diagnosis resulted in harm to the patient.
+Another essential factor of a medical malpractice claim is proving that the late diagnosis harmed the patient.

 Patients and medical malpractice lawyers must also prove: